 The current variable interest rate is 16.2% APR but is subject to change.
 The actual interest rate applicable to the overdraft facility will be set out in the overdraft facility letter but is subject to change.
 Rate quoted is correct as at 25th August 2011.
 An overdraft facility fee of €30 applies on negotiation and annual renewal.
-Overlimit item charges are payable where an account exceeds the agreed overdraft permission; full details of these charges are available from any Bank of Ireland branch.
+Referral item charges are payable where an account exceeds, or further exceeds, the agreed overdraft limit or has an unauthorised overdraft where no overdraft limit has been agreed.
+Full details of these charges are available from any Bank of Ireland Branch.
 In addition, an interest surcharge of 0.6% per month (7.2% per annum), will apply to the amount in excess in these circumstances.
 Where an account does not revert to credit for at least 30 days during the 12 month period commencing on the date of sanction or any subsequent 12 month period, an interest surcharge of 0.75% per annum will be charged retrospectively on the average full overdraft balance.
 Surcharge interest is payable at the same time and in the same manner as the regular interest charge, currently quarterly.
-Overlimit item charges and surcharge interest apply to the statement, or uncleared, balance.
+Referral item charges and surcharge interest apply to the statement, or uncleared, balance.

 You have the right to cancel your overdraft under the Distance Marketing Directive (SI 853/2004) within 14 days once your overdraft is activated or, if later, you get the terms and conditions for your overdraft.
 You may also cancel the overdraft facility at any time after that 14 day period.
 In each case, you cancel by sending a notice in writing to Bank of Ireland 365, P.O.
 Box 365, Dublin 24 quoting details of the facility.
 If you cancel the facility you will be required to repay the amount of any overdrawn balance on your current account (including any interest due).
 If you do not cancel the facility the overdraft will continue subject to the terms and conditions set out in the overdraft credit agreement.
 There is no minimum duration of the facility.
 You may terminate the overdraft facility at any time by sending a notice in writing to Bank of Ireland 365, P.O Box 365, Dublin 24 and repaying the amount of the overdrawn balance (including interest).
 Bank of Ireland may terminate the overdraft facility at any time but will give you prior notice in writing if it intends to do so.